MicrosoftDocs/ai-builder/ai-builder-docs/use-prompt-to-read-a-receipt.md

 - Select a camera control within the canvas app.
 - Capture an image of a receipt using either the front or rear camera.
-- Extract the receipt data as a JSON object.
+- Extract the receipt data as a JSON object with a prompt.
 - Save the output JSON data as a row in a Dataverse table.

 ### Helpful links